8 Nutrients You Shouldn’t Take in Pill Form

 Liquid: Apple cider vinegar

 Many people take apple cider vinegar to reduce inflammation, improve digestion or stabilize their blood sugar levels, usually in a small shot glass as a liquid, while others prefer a pill.
 “The problem with apple cider vinegar pills is that the concentration of the acetic acid in the pill may be too high and can be dangerous and irritate the esophagus,” says Dr. Cooperman.
 ConsumerLab did a study and found the concentration of acetic acid in pills ranged from just 0.4 percent to more than 30 percent.
 Products containing more than 20 percent acetic acid must carry warning labels due to their potentially corrosive nature.
+(Here’s what the science says about taking apple cider vinegar gummies.)

 If you take melatonin to get a good night’s sleep, you’ll likely want it to work fast.
 “If you take it as a liquid, it kicks in quicker because you don’t have to wait for it to break down,” Dr. Cooperman explains.
 Here are some other ways to make your vitamins more effective.